things-nyc/boston-dec-2016-demo/blog/boston-blog-post.md

 Spin this up either on your laptop or on an internet virtual machine, following the instructions in the [repository](https://github.com/things-nyc/boston-dec-2016-demo/tree/master/nodejs) for inserting your TTN and Scriptr credentials.

 Next we add the rain garden visualization code to the Scriptr account.
 You can pull a copy from our [github repository](https://github.com/things-nyc/boston-dec-2016-demo/tree/master/scriptr).
+Let's walk through how it works:

-The `saveRaingarden.js` script receives packets from TTN, while the `data*.js` scripts visualize the data in the form of graphs.
+ - The `saveRaingarden` script receives packets from TTN.
+We check that the packet is of the correct type, and then save it using Scriptr's [document](https://www.scriptr.io/documentation#documentation-documentdocumentModule) module.
+ - The `data*` scripts describe how to pull each type of sensor data out of the saved packets.
+ - Then the `chart*` scripts configure the apperence of the charts.
+ - Lastly, `dashboard.html` brings all the charts together in one webpage.

-You can view our datastream by visiting (URL).
+You can view our datastream by visiting http://ttn-raingarden.scriptrapps.io/dashboard.html.

 ![Graph](graph.png)